avashakib/sextalklovetalk/content/_index.md

 ---
 hero:
-  heading: Novela, the simplest way to start publishing with Hugo and Forestry.
+  heading: 'A place to talk about all things sex and love.
+A space for education and
+    laughter on topics we often avoid discussing. '
-  maxWidthPX: 652
+  maxWidthPX: "652"

 ---